 Tuskegee University has received approximately $1.83 million in Coronavirus Aid, Relief and Economic Security (CARES) Act funds to support the emergency needs of enrolled students resulting from the COVID-19 pandemic and disruption of academic programs university operations.
 These funds will be distributed to students upon completion of the Tuskegee Emergency Fund Application available online.
 The University has established a Student Emergency Fund Committee to review all applications and determine the allocation amounts to students.

 Emergency funds can be allocated to cover the following: technology, travel, utilities, vehicle expenses, child-care, course materials, gas, groceries, medical, and rent.
-As of May 8, the Student Emergency Fund Committee has received more than 1,300 applications and funded more than 850 students.
-This process will continue over the next twelve months or until all funds are exhausted.
-Students with emergency needs must complete an online application at https://www.tuskegee.edu/studentemergencyfundapplication.
+After receiving the funds, the Student Emergency Fund Committee received more than 1,300 applications and funded more than 850 students.
+This process continued over the next twelve months or until all funds were exhausted.

 Who is eligible?

 All current degree-seeking students (graduate, undergraduate, VETMED) enrolled in Spring 2020, Summer 2020 and Fall 2020 affected by the COVID-19 pandemic and are Title IV eligible (a completed 2019-20 FAFSA on file or eligible to file a FAFSA) are eligible for CARES Act funds.
 Students who do not meet the CARES Act requirements may be eligible to receive other institutional funds.
 Please contact email@example.com.